BLOG

 A Decentralised Autonomous Organization (DAO) is a community-led organization with no central authority and is governed by computer codes.
 A DAO is a completely autonomous and transparent organization where smart contracts lay the foundation rules and execute the agreed-upon decision.
 The blockchain transparently records all the rules and transactions on a DAO.

-DAO governance is entirely controlled by its members, who work together to make critical decisions on the future of a project.
+DAO members control the entire DAO governance.
+These members work together to make critical decisions on the future of a project.

 Related Article: What to know before implementing blockchain in your business?